 Fittingly, then, that Wilshere would take matters into his own hands as he lashed a powerful 20 yard volley past Vorm in the 86th minute to propel Arsenal into the fourth round and avoid the exertion of extra time.
 Prior to that, the 21-year-old had initiated countless opportunities for his team-mates and on a couple of occasions opted to lay others in rather than shoot himself – much to the ire of the home faithful.

-His slalom run and shot that forced Vorm into one of many top-class saves reminded everyone of the talent that Wenger has entrusted him with the No.10 shirt, but perhaps more importantly showed that the nimble feet and sublime balance he was initially credited with have returned to a player that spent 17 months sidelined through injury.
+His slalom run and shot that forced Vorm into one of many top-class saves reminded everyone of the talent that Wenger has entrusted him with the No.10 shirt, but perhaps more importantly showed that the nimble feet and sublime balance he was initially credited with have returned to a player who spent 17 months sidelined through injury.

 In those dark days, many were pulled up for 'over-the-top' praise for Wilshere.
 His legend was increasing merely through his absence, they said.
 Almost presciently Wenger said in his programme notes, "you get the feeling he is becoming stronger" and it was impossible to disagree by full-time.
 Even before his match-winning goal it was a joy to watch him pull the strings in midfield.

 Perhaps someone should check his birth certificate, though.
 It is hard to believe that he is really just 21 years old.
 This is a player who is now regularly outshining Santi Cazorla - a top-class talent, but stuttering after impressive displays in his early games for the club.
 He has even taken the Spaniard's preferred No.10 role, something that Wenger said "suits him well".